WEC-Sim/WEC-Sim/docs/man/theory.rst

    *MoorDyn mooring model elements*

-For more information about application of mooring systems in WEC-Sim, refer to :ref:`advanced_features:Mooring Features` section.
+For more information about application of mooring systems in WEC-Sim, refer to :ref:`man/advanced_features:Mooring Features` section.

 Nonlinear Buoyancy and Froude-Krylov Wave Excitation